STUDENT EDUCATION PLAN (SEP)

-WHAT THE VA WILL & WILL NOT PAY FOR
+WHAT THE VA WILL and WILL NOT PAY FOR

 RECOMMENDED CLASSES – The VA does NOT pay for recommended classes – only required classes.

 CHALLENGED CLASSES – The VA will NOT pay for any class that is challenged.
-Student must attend class to receive payment.
+The student must attend class to receive payment.